gcanti/tcomb-react/README.md

 % tcomb-react

-This library allows you to check all the props of your React components (yes also the children).
+This library allows you to check all the props of your React components (the children too).
 If you pass a wrong prop to the component, **the debugger kicks in** so you can inspect the stack and quickly find out what's wrong, then it throws an error with **descriptive message**.

-# Example please!
+# Example

 Let's build a simple React component rendering an internal link, the component must have:

 - only a `href` prop and it must be a string starting with `#`
 - only one child and it must be a string

-here we go

 ```js
 var Tcomb = require('tcomb-react');